 How does Tribulus Terrestris work?

-Tribulus works by increasing the levels of Luteinizing hormone, which sends a signal through the body to start producing the testosterone.
+Tribulus works by increasing the levels of Luteinizing hormone, which sends a signal through the body to produce more testosterone.
 It also contains steroidal glycosides and saponins that also show slight androgenic effects on the body.

 Is Tribulus Terrestris a Testosterone pill?